SwoopCMI/swoop-boilerplate/README.md

 MIT

 ## Credits
-All this is possible, thanks to the original author [@HenrikJoreteg](http://twitter.com/henrikjoreteg) who published the basis for th is boilerplate to https://github.com/henrikjoreteg/hjs-webpack
+All this is possible, thanks to the original author [@HenrikJoreteg](http://twitter.com/henrikjoreteg) who published the basis for this boilerplate to https://github.com/henrikjoreteg/hjs-webpack